-The selection committee and program directors seek a total of six to 12 artists whose mix of media, approaches, styles, and focus will create a dynamic and collegial community.
+The selection committee and program directors seek four to eight artists whose mix of media, approaches, styles, and focus will create a dynamic and collegial community.
 In particular, we are looking for artists who can use the specific character of our residency experience productively.
 The setting is perfect, for example, for plein aire painters who will profit from their interaction with the light and landscape, but we encourage artists working in all media to submit applications that demonstrate how our residency will significantly enhance and strengthen their practice.
-The Residency is open to all practicing non-student visual artists regardless of affiliation or citizenship.
+The Residency is open to all practicing visual artists regardless of affiliation or citizenship who are not students at the time of application.

 The village of Léhon, which grew up at the site of a strategic ford used by the Romans, bears the coveted distinction "Petite Cité de Caractère" and is graced by a medieval abbey and its gardens and guarded by the ruins of the oldest fortress in Brittany, which was depicted in the Bayeux Tapestry.

-Léhon has all of the important amenities of a French village (a café, a restaurant) as well as Brittany's only heated outdoor public swimming pool.
-The village is a 20-minute leisurely walk from Dinan, itself a "Cité d'Art et d'Histoire" and a spectacular ancient walled town, and is close to Dinard, St. Malo, Mont Saint Michel, and Rennes.
+Léhon has all of the important amenities of a French village (a café, a restaurant, a bakery) as well as Brittany's only heated outdoor public swimming pool.
+The village is a 20-minute leisurely walk to Dinan, itself a "Cité d'Art et d'Histoire."
+Dinan is a spectacular ancient walled town close to Dinard, St. Malo, Mont Saint Michel, and Rennes.
 The beaches and fishing villages of the Emerald Coast are approximately 30 miles away.

 Catherine Drabkin and Pahl Hluchan